Fun Printable Hundred Chart Activities (English, Chinese, Korean)

 In the beginning, the whole page of numbers can be overwhelming.
 If that’s the case – no worries!
 You can make the chart smaller and less intimidating by cutting out numbers 1-10.

 Remember, everyone has different learning speeds!
-Only move onto bigger numbers when your child seems curious and confident.
-Once a child has mastered numbers 1-10, then try 1-20.
+Only move on to bigger numbers when your child seems curious and confident.
+Once a child has mastered numbers 1-10, try 1-20.
 Gradually work your way up to the full 100 chart.

 Which language should bilingual kids use to learn to count?

 Kids can learn how to count in multiple languages simultaneously.
 They have amazingly absorbent brains.
-Our family has even used all of our hundreds charts and languages at the same time!
+Our family has even used all of our hundreds charts and languages simultaneously!

-While kids can learn languages in any order, I generally recommend focusing on speaking the minority language first.
-This is because children spent most of their childhood immersed in the dominant community language, especially once they enroll in school full-time.
+While kids can learn languages in any order, it’s best to focus on speaking the minority language first.
+This is because children spend most of their childhood immersed in the dominant community language, especially once they enroll in school full-time.

-Download printable hundred chart in English, Chinese, or Korean
+Download printable hundred charts in English, Chinese, or Korean

-To save you time when it comes to teaching your child basic math, I have hundred chart printables all ready for you!
+To save you time when teaching your child basic math, I have a hundred chart printables ready for you!

-Since math resources are tough to find in Chinese and Korean, I want to make to knock down the barriers for families like ours.
-I’ve created three separate hundred charts for your children to learn math in your target language.
+Since math resources are tough to find in Chinese and Korean, I want to knock down the barriers for families like ours.
+I’ve created three hundred charts for your children to learn math in your target language.

 Download and print them with these links:

 Make sure to save the printable hundred chart to your computer.
 That way, you can print off multiple copies whenever you need them.
-I have many different methods below for using the chart, so you want to have plenty of copies to try them all!
+I have many different methods for using the chart below, so you want to have plenty of copies to try them all!

 15 fun ways to teach math with a hundred chart printable